NOMADIC BACKPACKER

 Santa Ana is a great base to explore the surrounding area.

-In my days here, I backpacked the Sitio Arqueológico El Tazumal and the Parque Arqueológico Casa Blanca, both in nearby Chalchuapa, I explored the Ruta de Las Flores as a day trip, and will be hiking the Santa Ana Volcano soon, so quite a busy time and you know, each post is taking around 6 hours of non-stop work to produce so make sure you check for the latest posts on
+In my days here, I backpacked the Sitio Arqueológico El Tazumal and the Parque Arqueológico Casa Blanca, both in nearby Chalchuapa; I explored the Ruta de Las Flores as a day trip, and later, hiked the Santa Ana Volcano.

 • HOME